-Below you will find an overview of our projects, cooperations and participation in clusters of excellence (in alphabetic order).
+Below you will find an overview of most of our projects, cooperations and participation in clusters of excellence (in alphabetic order).

-For more information, visit our website about Carbon2Chem ®.
+For more information, please visit our Carbon2Chem ® website.

 CRC/TRR 247: Heterogeneous Oxidation Catalysis in the Liquid Phase

 The Collaborative Research Centre (CRC/Transregio 247) is located at the University of Duisburg-Essen and the Ruhr-University Bochum.
-The Max Planck Institute for Chemical Energy Conversion, the Max Planck Institute für Kohlenforschung, and the Fritz Haber Institute of the Max Planck Society are involved in this DFG-funded cooperation.
+The Max Planck Institute for Chemical Energy Conversion, the Max-Planck-Institut für Kohlenforschung, and the Fritz Haber Institute of the Max Planck Society are involved in this DFG-funded cooperation.